gavayres/blog-theme/_pages/about.md

 permalink: /about/
 title: About me
 ---

-I am a MSc. student at the university of Southampton.
+They say you can tell a lot about a person by the [books they read](https://www.goodreads.com/user/show/174592700-gavin-ayres).